mensbeam/Arsse/docs/en/050_Configuring_The_Arsse.md

 | PostgreSQL | 1 millisecond | forever  |
 | MySQL      | 1 second      | forever  |

-With MySQL this timeout only to read operations, whereas PostgreSQL will time out write operations as well.
+With MySQL this timeout only applies to read operations, whereas PostgreSQL will time out write operations as well.

 ### dbTimeoutLock